 Sharon Marie Huddle, however, long remained silent even after DeAngelo was arrested.
 She only truly broke her silence after DeAngelo pleaded guilty in June 2020.

-For the subsequent sentencing hearings in August, Huddle submitted a written statement:
+For the subsequent sentencing hearings in August, Sharon Marie Huddle submitted a written statement:

 “I will never be the same person.
 I now live everyday with the knowledge of how he attacked and severely damaged hundreds of innocent people’s lives and murdered 13 innocent people who were loved and have now been missed for 40 years or more.”

-But not once during the statement did Huddle refer to DeAngelo by name.
-Surely, even after decades, Huddle can’t bring herself to fully confront the terrifying things her husband did.
+But not once during the statement did she refer to DeAngelo by name.
+Surely, even after decades, Sharon Huddle can’t bring herself to fully confront the terrifying things her husband did.